Fire and Life Safety Director: FLSD Components #1 & #2

 Make-up time is not permitted for this training course.
 Students who miss time from any individual session must reschedule and attend the full training course.

-PLEASE NOTE: Per the FDNY, candidates who do not successfully pass the FDNY Fire Emergencies Computer Based Test (CBT) after two attempts must retake the full 20-Hour Fire Emergencies course and pass the required end of course exam.
+PLEASE NOTE: Per the FDNY, candidates who do not successfully pass either, or both, FDNY Fire Emergencies Computer Based Test (CBT) after two attempts must retake the full course, or courses, and pass the required end of course exam, or exams.
 Only after successfully doing so will they be eligible to reapply for the FDNY Fire emergencies CBT.

 - New York City Fire Code